-- (1) The Minister, acting on a recommendation from NICTA, may make a determination identifying the type of ICT services and facilities rights that are exempt from the requirement for an operator licence. - (2) The fact that any activities are exempt from operator licensing requirements under this Act shall not affect the requirement for persons undertaking such activities to comply with all other applicable provisions of this Act.
+- (1) The Head of State, acting on advice, may make regulations identifying the type of ICT services and facilities rights that are exempt from the requirement for an operator licence. - (2) The fact that any activities are exempt from operator licensing requirements under this Act shall not affect the requirement for persons undertaking such activities to comply with all other applicable provisions of this Act.